Race Equality Charter

 Investing in Ethnicity

-The Maturity Matrix provides us with a framework and strategy based on levels of Maturity, which is aligned to the Race at Work Charter and many other report recommendations.
+The Investing in Ethnicity Maturity Matrix provides organisations with a framework and strategy based on levels of Maturity, which is aligned to the Race at Work Charter.
 This enables us to work towards positive improvements and narrowing inequalities surrounding race and ethnicity at the University.

-The University has been awarded level two of the Maturity Matrix 2021 which highlights we have started to formalise, implement and communicate our race equality work at the University, taking effect in areas such as recruitment, strategy and data collection.
+The University was awarded the ‘Investing in Ethnicity – Advanced Employer’ award of the Maturity Matrix in 2022, which highlights that we have formalised, implemented and communicated our race equality work at the University, taking effect in areas such as recruitment, strategy and data collection.

 Race at Work Charter